jayce7376/jayce7376/README.md

 # Hi!
 I'm Kibae 👋

-An aspiring Financial Engineer pursing a Master of Science in Mathematical Finance & Financial Technology from Boston University.
+An aspiring Quantitative Analyst pursing a Master of Science in Mathematical Finance & Financial Technology from Boston University.

 Adept at working independently or collaboratively on a team.
 Possessing a strong sense of fundamental financial drivers of investment valuation.
 Armed with in depth understanding of financial mathematics including stochastic calculus and probability theory.